scheinerman/ImplicitGraphs.jl/README.md

 #### Option: abstract target vertices

-Optionally, instead of a target vertex whose type is the same as other vertices of the `ImplicitGraph`, we can call `find_path` with the signature
+Optionally, instead of a single target vertex whose type is the same as other vertices of the `ImplicitGraph`, we can call `find_path` with this signature:
 ```
 find_path(G::ImplicitGraph{T}, s::T, is_target::Function) where {T}
 ```
 The function `is_target` is expected to take a vertex of `G` as its only argument and return a `Bool` which is `true` if the vertex is a target.
-In this way, we can search for a path from the source vertex to one of many target vertices, or any vertex with a specified property.
+In this way, we can search for a path from the source vertex to one of many target vertices, or a vertex with a specified property.

 #### Option: cutoff depth

-Path finding can consume an amout of memory which is exponential in the length of the path, which can crash Julia.
-To avoid this, we can call `find_path` with the signature
+Path finding can consume an amout of memory that is exponential in the length of the path, which can crash Julia.
+To avoid this, we can call `find_path` with this signature:
 ```
 find_path(G::ImplicitGraph{T}, s::T, t::T, cutoff_depth::Int=0) where {T}
 ```
-Paths with length `cutoff_depth` will be found, but attempting to find a longer path results in an empty output (as if the path did not exist):
+Paths with length at most `cutoff_depth` will be found, but attempting to find a longer path results in an empty output (as if the path did not exist):

 ```
 julia> G = iGrid()